 Lavin formerly served at Choice Hotels International in a number of roles from 1984 to 1997.
 This included the responsibilities of Senior Vice President of New Products, where he oversaw the creation and direction of Choice’s new and emerging brands.
 Lavin also served as Senior Vice President of Development, where managing a franchise sales force of 40 people, he helped build Choice into one of the world’s largest and fastest growing hotel systems.

 He holds a bachelor’s degree in hotel administration from Cornell University.
-Lavin is Chairman of the Board of Trustees of the Cornell Hotel Society Foundation, serves on the Advisory Board of the recently created Institute for Hospitality Entrepreneurship at the Cornell Hotel School and is a past President of the Cornell Hotel Society.
-A member of Cayuga Hospitality Advisors, he served as Executive in Residence at the Cornell Hotel School during the fall semester of 2005 and is currently serving a second term.
-In the Spring Semester of 2007, Lavin joined the Hotel School faculty, teaching “Franchising in the Hospitality Industry.”
-In connection with his ownership in the Country Inn lodging segment, Lavin is a member of the Board of Directors of the New England Inns and Resorts Association (NEIRA) and is vice president for the state of Vermont.
-He recently become Co-Chairman of the Norwich (VT) Business Council and has joined the Board of the Hanover (NH) Area Chamber of Commerce.
+Lavin is former Chairman of the Board of Trustees of the Cornell Hotel Society Foundation, serves on the Advisory Board of the recently created Institute for Hospitality Entrepreneurship at the Cornell Hotel School and is a past President of the Cornell Hotel Society.
+He served as Executive in Residence at the Cornell Hotel School on 3 occasions and as Entrepreneur in Residence for a number of years.
+Lavin was part of the Hotel School faculty, teaching “Franchising in the Hospitality Industry” from 2006-2011.
+In connection with his ownership in the Country Inn lodging segment, Lavin is president of the New England Inns and Resorts Association (NEIRA) and is a past President of the Hanover (NH) Area Chamber of Commerce.